sablier-labs/v2-core/README.md

 ## Background

-Sablier is a token streaming protocol that enables by-the-second payments in web3.
-DAOs and businesses use it for vesting, payroll, airdrops, and more.
+Sablier V2 is a token distribution protocol used by DAOs and businesses for vesting, payroll, airdrops, and more.
+The linear stream is our flagship payment model, which distributes assets on a continuous, by-the-second basis.

-The sender of a payment stream first deposits a specific amount of ERC-20 tokens in a contract.
+The way it works is that the sender of a payment stream first deposits a specific amount of ERC-20 tokens in a contract.
 Then, the contract progressively allocates the funds to the recipient, who can access them as they become available over time.
 The payment rate is influenced by various factors, including the start and end times, as well as the total amount of tokens deposited.

 ## Install